almar92/i3_configs/README.md

 1. `nitrolol.sh` to fix nitrogen bugging on dual monitor setup
 2. `plasmalol.sh` to fix plasma bugging out on startup, as better explained in the config

-(yeah, the names are kinda on the nose)
+(yeah, the names are really on the nose, but i was kind of irritated at those bugs )

 ## I3wm